The Digestive Diseases Research Institute (DDRI) is located in Shariati Hospital and affiliated with Tehran University of Medical Sciences (TUMS).

-The history of the institute's establishment dates back to 2003, when it began its activities as the first research center for digestive and liver diseases in Iran: "Digestive Disease Research Center (DDRC)".
+The history of the institute's establishment dates back to 1993, when it began its activities as the first research center for digestive and liver diseases in Iran: "Digestive Diseases Research Center (DDRC)".

 In 2011, the Digestive Disease Research Center (DDRC) was developed into the Digestive Disease Research Institute (DDRI).